 We’re food and drinks writers, home cooks and avid spirits enthusiasts –– so we’re not professional bartenders appointed with all manner of tinctures, syrups and obscure ingredients.
 We take a far more achievable and casual approach, using ingredients easily available or even generally to-hand in most households.
 You’ll be surprised how many classic sips are absolutely achievable at home, and from the Espresso Martinis to Old Fashioned and Moscow Mule to Clover Club we’ll show you exactly how!

 We’ve worked with brands big and small, local, national and international across the last year or so, noticeably increasing with the Covid-19 pandemic and the surge in working from home as per public health guidelines.
 Some of our recent clients have included PayPal, Aon, Accenture, Mazars, FloGas as well as running live public (online) demonstrations for Lidl and Bord Bia.
-Though we’re based in Ireland, online cocktail events in Ireland are not our only option, we work with global partners and have streamed to everywhere from Australia to Scandinavia, London to Los Angeles.
+Though we’re based in Ireland, online cocktail events in Ireland are not our only option, we work with global partners and have streamed cocktail masterclasses and demonstrations globally, from Australia to Scandinavia, London to Los Angeles.

 Private cocktail classes FAQ

 What’s the timeframe of the private cocktail events?
 How far in advance should I book?

 We usually need a couple of weeks’ lead-in to book in an event, as our diary books up quite a few weeks in advance.
 But we work closely with interested brands and businesses in order to try and squeeze in as best we can if it’s a short turnaround.